Blue and White (political alliance): Yesh Atid

-Yesh Atid was founded by Yair Lapid in 2012, running on a platform of representing the centre of Israeli society.
+Yesh Atid was founded by Yair Lapid in 2012, running on a platform representing the centre of Israeli society.
 In 2013, it placed second in the general election, winning 19 seats.
 It then entered into a coalition led by Benjamin Netanyahu's Likud.
 In the lead-up to the 2015 election, Lapid's campaign continued to emphasize economic issues, while heavily criticizing Netanyahu and his Likud party.
 Receiving 11 seats, they placed fourth and sat in the opposition.

 Platform and positions

 On 25 February 2019, Lapid stated that the alliance wished to amend the Nation-State Bill, intending to add a civil equality article.
 Blue and White's manifesto was released on 6 March 2019.
-The document reveals positions on a number of policy areas, key among them a commitment to engage with peace-minded Arab neighbors and a willingness to enter into negotiations with the Palestinians, albeit without land concessions.
+The document reveals positions on several policy areas, key among them a commitment to engage with peace-minded Arab neighbors and a willingness to enter into negotiations with the Palestinians, albeit without land concessions.

-Since the split and Gantz joining Netanyahu, many of the policies listed below have been abandoned by Blue and White.

 Policies included limiting the prime minister to eight years or three terms and preventing anyone convicted of a serious crime from being a public official.
 The alliance stated that they would return money previously taken by political parties in behind-the-scene deals and using it to reduce the cost of health care, education, and living.
 A diplomatic initiative for peace with the Palestinians was put forward.
 The alliance also supported the right of citizens to marry, divorce, parent, and be buried according to their specific beliefs, and the responsibility of all citizens to serve in the army, regardless of their religious levels.

 During its March 2019 campaign, the alliance's platform included the following pledges: